 …And I became a Corps Member!

 Right from time, I have always been a lover of adventures; wandering and trying new things have been my interests.
-Alas!
+Hurrah!
 A mandatory opportunity surfaced.
 It was a deployment to an unknown land within Nigeria, under the National Youth Service Corp (NYSC) programme, 2016 Batch ‘B’, Stream II.

 My deployment was long overdue according to many.
 Then, its arrival was well welcomed and ‘celebrated’.